marttp/marttp/README.md

 Talking About Me
 ---
 Again, I'm Thanaphoom Babparn, but you can call me Mart or Smart 😁.
 I'm a software engineer from Thailand who focus on the server-side technology.
 Yes, I'm a Backend developer but not focus only that.
 I also interested in the world of the cloud and DevOps too.
-(And a little bit of frontend skills 😂)
+(And a little bit of Frontend skills 😂)

 - 👨🏽‍💻 I’m currently working as a Java Developer (can do other things also)
 - 💭 I want to be a Cloud developer